Table of Contents

 • you must comply with the ethical standards established by the IPI

-These standards ensure that you practise your activities professionally and with integrity.
-If it is proven that you failed in your ethical duties, you are liable to one of the following disciplinary penalties:
+These standards ensure that you practise your activities with integrity and professionalism.
+If it is proven that you have failed in your ethical duties, you are liable to one of the following disciplinary penalties:

 • warning